Dropbox Fax in 2026: Cost, Limits, and How It Actually Works

 Skip the Dropbox account.
 Just send the fax.

-FaxDrop gives you 2 free faxes per month.
+FaxDrop gives you 2 free faxes per month, up to 5 pages including cover.
 No subscription.
 No cloud storage bundle.
 No annual commitment.
 Credits never expire.

 Send a Fax FreeNo fax machine.
 No signup required.
-2 free faxes per month.
+2 free faxes per month, up to 5 pages.